Economy of Aurangabad, Maharashtra

-The city of Aurangabad was a major silk and cotton textile production centre.
+The city of Chhatrapati Sambhaji Maharaj was a major silk and cotton textile production centre.
 A fine blend of silk with locally grown cotton was developed as Himroo textile.
 Much of the silk industry has vanished over time, but some manufacturers have managed to keep the tradition alive.
-Paithani silk saris are also made in Aurangabad.
+Paithani silk saris are also made in Chhatrapati Sambhaji Maharaj.
 The name of this cloth is derived from Paithan town.

-In 1889 a cotton-spinning and weaving mill was erected in Aurangabad city, which employed 700 people.
+In 1889 a cotton-spinning and weaving mill was erected in Chhatrapati Sambhaji Maharaj city, which employed 700 people.
 With the opening of the Hyderabad-Godavari Valley Railways in the year 1900 several ginning factories were started.
-In the Jalna alone there were 9 cotton-ginning factories and 5 cotton-presses, besides two ginning factories at Aurangabad and Kannad, and one oil- press at Aurangabad.
+In the Jalna alone there were 9 cotton-ginning factories and 5 cotton-presses, besides two ginning factories at Chhatrapati Sambhaji Maharaj and Kannad, and one oil- press at Chhatrapati Sambhaji Maharaj.
 The total number of people employed in the cotton-presses and ginning factories in the year 1901 was 1,016.

-Until 1960, Aurangabad languished as a city, remaining industrially backward.
+Until 1960, Chhatrapati Sambhaji Maharaj languished as a city, remaining industrially backward.
 In 1960, the region of Marathwada was merged with Maharashtra.
 The industrial development of the Marathwada region began, propelled through designated backward area benefits.

 Growth began when the Maharashtra Industrial Development Corporation (MIDC) began acquiring land and setting up industrial estates.
-Aurangabad is a now classic example of efforts of a state government towards the balanced industrialisation of the state.
+Chhatrapati Sambhaji Maharaj is a now classic example of efforts of a state government towards the balanced industrialisation of the state.

-Major Industrial areas of Aurangabad are Chikhalthana MIDC, Shendra MIDC and Waluj MIDC.
+Major Industrial areas of Chhatrapati Sambhaji Maharaj are Chikhalthana MIDC, Shendra MIDC and Waluj MIDC.

-Many renowned Indian and MNCs have established themselves in the Industrial Estates of Aurangabad:
+Many renowned Indian and MNCs have established themselves in the Industrial Estates of Chhatrapati Sambhaji Maharaj: